murof-net/backend/README.md

 ## Context

-The `FastAPI` server is used to serve the API endpoints for the Murof application.
+The [`FastAPI`](https://fastapi.tiangolo.com/tutorial/first-steps/) server is used to serve the API endpoints for the [murof](murof.net) web-application.
 It is responsible for handling requests from the front-end, querying the Neo4j database, and returning the appropriate responses.

 Notes on technologies used:
 - [`async`](https://docs.python.org/3/library/asyncio.html) functions for handling requests asynchronously